Single-Pane vs Dual-Pane Patio Panel Pet Doors

 The quick panel is also lighter than it’s more insulating counterparts, so it can be installed and removed in a flash—perfect for temporary or seasonal installation.

 Ultimately, the choice comes down to your insulation and quality needs.
 If you are shopping on a budget and live in a mild climate, single pane is a great option.
 However, if you live in a noisy area with a harsh climate, we’d recommend investing in a dual-pane sliding pet door options.
+Read more about why upgrading to a high-quality pet door is worth the investment.

 We hope this helped clear up any confusion about the differences between single and dual-pane glass!
 Once you’ve decided which is best for you, check out this article on determining what size pet door to buy for your pet.